fco-carrillo/demoWebLauncher/README.md

+After creating the demo folders with their respective app.xml files, go back to demoWebLauncher folder.

+execute the script:

+$python appbrowser.py

+This will add the new demos to the webpage,  they will appear the next time you start the server on the tab/modules you specified in the app.xml files.

-After filling the xml file with the required applications then the server can be configured.
+After generating the apps.xml file with the required applications then the server can be configured.

-In the file server.py modify the line: run(host=.xx.xxx.xxx.xxx', port=8080)
+In the file server.py modify the line:

+run(host=.xx.xxx.xxx.xxx', port=8080)

 Change the .xx.s  for the ip of the board. (use ifconfig to get this) Save the file

 Start the server with this line:

 $python server.py